 By cleaning out wounds as soon as they are noticed, you again reduce the risk.

-Once the infection has been stopped in its tracks, there should be no further problems from the infection itself.
+Once the infection has been stopped, there should be no further problems from the infection itself.
 However, there may be lasting effects from the treatments, particularly if they included surgery to remove large amount of tissue or amputations.

 If the infection is not treated quickly enough or properly, the result is often death.